 Credit Lines and Other Capital Resources.
-Our businesses are seasonal, with accounts receivable balances historically increasing between January and April, as a result of higher sales volumes and extended payment terms made available to our customers, and decreasing between May and December when payments are received.
+Our businesses are seasonal, with accounts receivable balances historically increasing between January and April as a result of higher sales volumes and extended payment terms made available to our customers, and decreasing between May and December when payments are received.
 The seasonality of production and shipments causes our working capital requirements to fluctuate during the year.
 Seasonal cash requirements are financed from operations, cash on hand, and with short-term financing arrangements, including our \$150.0 million unsecured senior revolving credit facility that expires in July 2015.
 Included in our \$150.0 million revolving credit facility is a sublimit for standby letters of credit and a sublimit for swingline loans.
 At our election and with the approval of the named borrowers on the revolving credit facility, the aggregate maximum principal amount available under the facility may be increased by an amount up to \$100.0 million in aggregate.
 Funds are available under the revolving credit facility for working capital, capital expenditures, and other lawful purposes, including, but not limited to, acquisitions and stock repurchases.
-Interest expense on this credit line is respective countries of operation.
-As of February 3, 2012, we had an aggregate of \$25.0 million outstanding short-term debt under credit facilities and an aggregate of \$12.3 million of outstanding letters of credit.
-As of February 3, 2012, we had an aggregate of \$127.6 million of unutilized availability under our credit agreements.
+Interest expense on this credit line is determined based on a LIBOR rate (or other rates quoted by the Administrative Agent, Bank of America, N.A.) plus a basis point spread defined in the credit agreement.
+In addition, our non-U.S. operations maintain unsecured short-term lines of credit in the aggregate amount of approximately \$6.3 million.
+These facilities bear interest at various rates depending on the rates in their respective countries of operation.
+As of May 4, 2012, we had no outstanding short-term debt under our credit facilities and an aggregate of \$9.4 million of outstanding letters of credit.
+As of May 4, 2012, we had an aggregate of \$146.8 million of unutilized availability under our credit agreements.